MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-sm-2022.md

 **Before Upgrade**

 **Description:** A problem with the upgrade process causes MPSync job to fail after the upgrade is complete.
-To prevent this problem, (before you upgrade)[#back-up-service-manager-before-you-upgrade], you must run the SQL script mentioned below on the DWRepository database to get the actual SQL scripts that drop and add a constraint on the primary key in fact tables in the DWRepository database to correct the problem.
+To prevent this problem (before you upgrade)[#back-up-service-manager-before-you-upgrade], you must run the SQL script mentioned below on the DWRepository database to get the actual SQL scripts that drop and add a constraint on the primary key in fact tables in the DWRepository database to correct the problem.
 Additionally, transform and load jobs might also fail.
 This error can occur because of erroneous database grooming.

 ```
 ;WITH FactName